The Semiotics of Pizza & Samuel Morse

 There are many reasons to dislike Samuel Morse, the inventor of the telegraphic code that bears his name.
 First, I had to listen to Morse code for six hours a day for months while I was in the army.
 I wound up having very bad dreams in which giant succubus mosquitoes danced on my ear drums taunting me with their incessant beeping.
 Morse was also a Copperhead defender of slavery.
 Strike three was that he didn't like pizza.
 While in Naples in the 1830s, he apparently described pizza as ''a piece of bread that had been taken reeking out of the sewer.''
 Well, I didn't think that no one didn't like pizza.
 (That sentence is correct.
 Don't give me a hard time.)

-Pizza" in Honolulu.
-If pizza were human language,
+Honolulu.
+If pizza were human language, a discussion would

-dialects of pizza, and very, very irregular verbs.
+creolization of pizza, dialects of pizza, and very, very

-innovation in pizza in Naples, recently, is the
+greatest recent innovation in pizza in Naples, recently,

 Lévi-Strauss explores the semiotic properties of culinary practices as a model for social ideology [to] express complex transformations of social category systems.
 His remarks about attitudes to mushrooms suggest the importance of historical experience for the retention of symbolic associations between edible forms and cosmological concepts.